 The problem is that we've focused so heavily on an effective prayer life that meditation has fallen to the wayside.
 Today, not only has it fallen to the wayside but it's become a bad word in Christianity.
 As a result, we've accepted how other religions define and practice meditation as truth.
 The reality is that it's not the practice of meditation in and of itself that's bad or wrong.
 It's what we're choosing to meditate on that makes the difference.

 That being said, we have to remember that the enemy does not have the power to create.
 He is not Elohim, the name of God which means Strong Creator.
 All he can do is misuse what God has already created for his own messed up agenda.
 The music we listen to, the food we eat (and how much of it we eat), and who we have sex with are just a few examples of things he has twisted.
 We all know music, food, and sex aren't bad so long as they are enjoyed according to God's purpose.
 Meditation is on that list, too.
 So, in this post, we're going to reclaim our power as believers and discover how to meditate biblically.

-Whether you're reading a plan or just flip open the good book and see where it lands, the first step is to pick a bible verse.
+Whether you're reading a plan or just flip open the good book and see where it lands, the first step is to pick a Bible verse.
 Reading over the verse in context is helpful.
-In other words, reading the whole passage — the verses that come before and after the one verse you picked — will help you develop full insight on that verse's significance.
-Read over it a few times to gain understanding of what's going on and what's being said.
+In other words, reading the whole passage — the verses that come before and after the one verse you picked — will help you develop full insight into that verse's significance.
+Read over it a few times to gain an understanding of what's going on and what's being said.

 Step 2: Pray over the verse.

 The next thing you want to do is ask for the Holy Spirit's guidance concerning what it is he has for you from this scripture.

 Step 3: Discover your centering thought.